Sri01729/DGL_123_Project/Feedback_Implementation.md

 ## Overview

 The purpose of this plan is to address specific user feedback received for the app.
 The identified feedback includes suggestions for improving the user experience during data entry and enhancing the profile page layout.
-This plan outlines the techniques required, a realistic schedule, and a roadmap for implementing the suggested changes.
+This plan outlines the techniques required, a realistic schedule.

 ## Feedback Summary